Ghada-1992/Ghada-1992/README.md

 # Hi there, I'm Ghada. 👋

-I'm currently living in Tunis and have worked in tech for about four years now.
+I'm currently living in France and have worked in tech for about four years now.

 - 🖥 I’m currently working as a Sotware QA Engineer.
 - 💡 I’m currently working on creating e2e tests with cypress and API tests with Karate DSL.